Watkin Tench: Later years and death

-Tench was reactivated as commandant in the Plymouth division in October 1819 at the age of 61.
-Although he and his wife had no children of their own, in 1821 they took responsibility for three nephews and a niece when the four children were orphaned; at the time, Watkin Tench was 63 and his wife was 56.
-Watkin Tench resided in Chapel Street, Penzance (in the house constructed by Richard Oxnam's grandfather).
+In October 1819, Tench was reactivated as commandant in the Plymouth division at the age of 61.
+Although he and his wife had no children of their own, in 1821 they took responsibility for three nephews and a niece when the four children were orphaned.
+At the time, Watkin Tench was 63 and his wife was 56.
+Watkin Tench resided in Chapel Street, Penzance, in the house constructed by Richard Oxnam's grandfather.
 He lived there from 1818 until 1828.

-Tench retired with the rank of lieutenant general in July 1827 and died in Devonport (near Plymouth), Devon, England, on 7 May 1833, aged 74.
+In July 1827, Tench retired with the rank of lieutenant general.
+He died on 7 May 1833, in Devonport, near Plymouth, Devon, England, aged 74.